drewbelf/cv/index.md

 `2024`
 **Valley & Ridge: Sustainability across the Curriculum Workshop**.
 Dickinson College.
 May 21–23.

+**Week of Development**.
+Faculty Resource Center, St. Bonaventure University.
+May 13–17.
+- Modeling Multiple Means of Engagement in a College Classroom.
+Presented by Dr. Pamina Abkowitz.
+- Our Franciscan Mission: Looking Outward and Looking Inward.
+Presented by Fr.
+Stephen Mimnaugh.
+- Working to Mission: Franciscan Values in the Classroom.
+Presented by Fr.
+David Couturier.

 **Network for Vocation in Undergraduate Education (NetVUE) National Conference: Vocation for the Life of the World**.
 Council of Independent Colleges.
 Atlanta.
 March 21–23.

 **Syllabus Quick Fix! – Writing Measurable Objectives Workshop**.
 Center for Attention, Learning, and Memory.
 St. Bonaventure University.
 March 19.